Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

     line("n1r", "n2rr", stroke: 0.5pt + colors.text-light)

     // Ellipsis for further explosion
-    content((0, -4.5), text(size: 1.2em, fill: colors.error)[$2^N$ Flows!])
+    content((0, -4.5), text(size: 1.2em, fill: colors.error)[$2^N$ Paths!])
   }),
 )

-If we analyze a routing loop by unrolling it (simulating each iteration), 100 iterations is conceptually similar to 100 nested `match` statements.
+If we analyze a loop by unrolling it (simulating each iteration), 100 iterations is conceptually similar to 100 nested `if` statements.
-The number of flows becomes astronomical ($2^100$).
+The number of paths becomes astronomical ($2^100$).

 === Path Sensitivity vs. Scalability

 We want our analysis to be *Path Sensitive*.
-This means distinguishing between different packet histories.
+This means distinguishing between different execution histories.

-- *Path Insensitive*: "At this point, `src_ip` could be anything."
+- *Path Insensitive*: "At this point, `x` could be anything."
 (Fast, but imprecise)
-- *Path Sensitive*: "If we matched the VPN rule, `src_ip` is Internal.
-If we matched the Public rule, `src_ip`~is~External."
+- *Path Sensitive*: "If we took the True branch, `x` is positive.
+If we took the False branch, `x`~is~negative."
 (Precise, but expensive)

 #warning-box(title: "The Dilemma")[
-  We want the precision of path sensitivity without the cost of enumerating exponential flows.
+  We want the precision of path sensitivity without the cost of enumerating exponential paths.
   Naive enumeration is impossible.
   Naive merging is imprecise.
 ]